floralrainfall/sglthing/README.md

 ## Requirements/Libraries

-- ODE, Open Dynamics Engine
 - Assimp
 - OpenGL 3.2 Core
 - GLFW
+- GLib-2.0
+- libcurl
+- cglm
+- zlib
+- sqlite
+- libsndfile (for sound)
-- GLib
+- PortAudio-2.0 (for sound)
+- ODE, Open Dynamics Engine (for optional physics)

 SGLThing requires a configuration file in the resources directory named `config_private.ini`.
 In the file should be your sgl.endoh.ca username, and password.